manumay1962/simon-game/README.md

 # simon_game
-# this is a game besed on js html css
+# this is a game based on js html css